WE’VE GOT HISTORY

 The year 2018 marks the 130th anniversary of RMC’s founding - we are celebrating 130 years of clean.
 The company continues as a family-owned business, led by Harlan D. Calkins, Chairman, his son, H. Bradley Calkins, and his daughter, Kathy Lindahl, who are Co-CEOs.

 RMC also Acquired Custom Blended Treatments in Feb 2018

-RMC acquired Eaton Environmental Services, Ltd. in October 2020
+RMC also acquired Eaton Environmental Services, Ltd. in October 2020

 RMC acquired Québec-O-Chimie in May 2021